sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 **Zixian Pang**
--  ⁠Creation of classes of entities of game elements -⁠  ⁠Creation of the game logic in GameService
+-  ⁠Creation of classes of entities of game elements
+-  ⁠⁠Creation of the game logic in GameService

 **David Tanner**